 Other full-length dramas include Rake (finalist, the 2013 Arch and Bruce Brown Foundation Play Competition; semi-finalist 2014 Pride Films and Plays Contest; staged reading, The Blank Theatre, Hollywood, California; staged reading, Chicago Dramatists, Chicago, Illinois); The Lion’s Share (staged reading, Chicago Dramatists); Dragon’s Teeth (workshop production, First Stage, Hollywood, California); and The Fencing Lesson (staged reading, Chicago Dramatists).
 Behind the scenes, Diane has served both as a director and producer.
 She was the founding program director of the Page to Stage Series at the Raue Center for the Arts, an 800-seat theatre facility in Crystal Lake, Illinois (April 2008-January 2009).She is a member of the Dramatists Guild of America and the International Centre for Women Playwrights and was a 2009 – 2011 Senior Network Playwright at Chicago Dramatists.

 Diane has a bachelor’s degree in English literature and a master’s in business administration.
 She received her writing training through extensive coursework with the Playwrights’ Program at the University of California at Los Angeles Extension and the Writers Program at the University of California at Irvine Extension; she also studied acting through the Laguna Playhouse Acting Program.
 She has traveled widely throughout Europe and Southeast Asia, and her experiences abroad have provided great inspiration for her plays.
 A former college instructor, she was also the owner of Lionheart Fencing Academy, coaching athletes for national-level competition and choreographing swordplay for the stage.
 She is in demand as a guest speaker on women in athletics, as well as women in the arts.
-In her spare time, she is a passionate supporter for the conservation of wolves.
+In her spare time, she is a passionate supporter of the conservation of the North American gray wolf.